-At present, all tourists and businesspeople are barred from entering the country.
+At present, all tourists and business people are barred from entering the country.
 Japan has tightened restrictions due to the new Covid-19 variants.
-They are still hoping to hold the Olympics this summer.
+The Olympics are still on, but foreign visitors will not be able to attend.
+On the upside, the government is preparing a vaccine passport system for its citizens, in hopes of permitting international travel in the future.
 Here are all the details on travel restrictions, flights, hygienic hotels, outbreak information and safe travel tips.

 Kiyomizu-dera Temple with cherries in full bloom: f11 photo / Shutterstock.com